meshellg/shiny-bassoon/content/posts/2022-09-05-First-Day-of-School.markdown

 We have a combination of Build Your Library activities, Singapore Math, Khan Academy Kids, Wild Math, and

-So here is what's on the schedule, in no particular order, and we'll see what we get through, and follow up afterwards.
+So here is what's on the schedule, in no particular order, and we'll see what we get through, and follow up afterwards:

 - We're going to watch this video of someone reading Me on the Map: https://www.youtube.com/watch?v=SgA3P_KkdHU, this is kind of an awesome introductory geography activity where kids can see where they are in relation to the rest of the world, and how they fit.
 - Relatedly, we will do this activity from Playdoh to Plato - https://www.playdoughtoplato.com/me-on-the-map-craft/ which is generously provided as a printable, but I've modified ours to say province.
 (I also saw this great video on youtube for a more customizable DIY version, but I don't have the inclination to do it https://www.youtube.com/watch?v=SgA3P_KkdHU)